No, That Wasn't Kang the Conqueror in the 'Loki' Finale

 “What’s the worst that can happen?
 You either take over and my life’s work continues, or you plunge a blade in my chest and an infinite amount of me start another Multiversal War.
 And I just end up right back here anyways.
 Reincarnation, baby.”

 Sylvie kicks Loki back to the TVA, then kills Richards, triggering the multiverse.
-And then Loki learns that Richards was wrong.
+And then Loki, after discovering that Mr. Mobius (Owen Wilson) doesn’t know who he is and noticing a new monument decorating the place, learns that Richards was wrong.
 He didn’t end up back there.
-Now a Richards variant is openly leading the TVA instead of hiding behind the facade of the Time-Keepers.
+Now a Richards variant, whose statue looms over the TVA lobby, is openly leading the TVA instead of hiding behind the facade of the Time-Keepers.
+The multiverse didn’t just give us a bunch of new alternate timelines — it gave us a new TVA as well.

+It’s exactly the kind of poetic dualism that Hollywood storytellers love.
+And it preserves the multiverse even with a new TVA, because as his title indicates he would probably want to conquer other realities, not destroy them — and the TVA, which was Kang’s enemy in the comics, could certainly help with that

 Understanding what’s happening at the TVA here is difficult to discuss.
 There’s no before or after for the TVA — remember, it exists outside of time.
 That is a hard thing to depict in this specific sequence because, likewise, there’s no before and after the multiverse.
-When the multiverse came back, it simply was there, and from the TVA’s perspective all of time played out at once, including that hypothetical multiversal war.
+When the multiverse came back, it simply was there, and from the TVA’s perspective all of time played out at once, including that hypothetical multiversal war if it actually occurred.

 ‘Black Widow’ Post-Credits Scene Explained